 Creating WinRE Bootable Media

-Recovery media (WinRE) can be used to restore a Windows device to the Working state, even if the user needs to replace the hard drive or completely wipe the drive clean.
+Recovery media (WinRE) can be used to restore a Windows device to a working state, even if the user needs to replace the hard drive or completely wipe the drive clean.

 You would need to create the Windows RE bootable media in X64 or X86 environment depending on the OS architecture you are restoring.

-For creating Windows image, follow the steps below or learn more here.
+For creating a Windows image, follow the steps below or learn more here.